violehtone/bmi_model/README.md

 1. Building a Lasso regression model with the `src/model.py` script and
 2. Running the API (`src/api.py`) with Docker.

+All the required packages can be installed with `pip install -r requirements.txt`

 ### Step 1.
 Build the model
 The `model.py` scripts builds a lasso regression model that is trained with the training dataset (`training_data`) provided.
 The generated model is saved under the `src` folder with a filename `Lasso_model.pkl`.
 Optionally, a